microsoft/skype-sync/README.md

 }
 ```

-Application can also be subscribed to the changes of the Signaling service connection state.
+Application can also be subscribed to changes of the Signaling service connection state.
 Please note that Skype Sync can send messages only when the connection state is `Connected`.

 ```ts
 Sync.connectionHandler = (newState: ConnectionState) => {